pate0304/ws-mobile-kotlin-irenicj/README.md

  - If log is called with no params it will set the lat, long to (0,0)
  - Field name "ext" : String can be used for silent error logging on the server

+## To test the library
+-import this project to Android studio or IntelliJ IDEA -Build and install this app module on emulator or physical device.
+-Fab button on bottom corner mimics the library log call.
 [What is this for?](https://github.com/EQWorks/work-samples#what-is-this)